Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_discovering_fetch.md

    familiar with — a model class which holds data, and a view which uses event listeners.
 3. Inside the code for the `GithubApi` class (`githubApi.js`), you'll notice something new — the `fetch` function.
+Also note how the `callback` argument is being used.
 4. In your browser, open the HTML page, type in a Github repository name (such as 'sinatra/sinatra'), then click the button.
 You should see some information about this repository displayed in the developer console.